loadingio/ldview/README.md

               name: (.node.textContent = data.name)
               author: (.node.textContent = data.author)

+While you can use the same options in this view config as the ldview constructor, following fields will be overwritten by ldview:

+ - `initRender`
+ - `root`
+ - `baseViews`
+ - `ctx`
+ - `ctxs`

 After initialization, You probably will want to update some elements instead of updating every node.
 Just pass target names into render function: